 The most impressive part of the castle today may be the motte itself, raised in the late 1060s.
 The eastern part of the motte holds the remains of a shell keep with 5 D-shaped towers.
 Part of the keep is built over the remains of the original Norman hall.
 East of the motte is the bailey enclosure, reached through an impressive twin-towered gatehouse built in the 13th century.

-Clifford Castle is privately owned and not open to the public.
-That said, it is easy to see the castle remains and the surrounding earthworks from the nearby road to Wyeside Farm.
+Clifford Castle has been undergoing a major stabilisation project with aid from Historic England.
+But there are now some days when it is open to the public.
+On other days, it is easy to see the castle remains and the surrounding earthworks from the nearby road to Wyeside Farm.
 Just take the first left entering Clifford village from the south and park along the verge.
 You can see the castle clearly from the road and from the drive to Castle House.
-When we visited the site was a beehive of activity, with builders' vans and workmen everywhere.
-The owners were quite obviously restoring the medieval ruins, as there was scaffolding over much of the castle.

 About Clifford Castle